ActiveState/documentation-public/content/start/managed.md

 ---
 title: "ActiveState managed projects"
-weight: 2
+weight: 3
 ---

-Managed projects provide access to the ActiveState language distributions that are available to your organization.
-ActiveState manages and updates these language distributions, and packages them as installers you can download and install on your computer.<!--more-->
+Managed projects provide access to the ActiveState language distributions that are available to your organization.<!--more--> ActiveState manages and updates these language distributions, and packages them as installers you can download and install on your computer.

 ## Getting started with Managed Projects